OWASP/www-chapter-yenepoya-institute/index.md

 ---------------------
 ### Our Upcoming Event! 🌟
 **🌐 2: Embracing the Future: Exploring 5G Technology and Cybersecurity 🛡️**
 - Stay tuned for more details on date and time.
-The event will take place after the semester exams.
 Don't miss this opportunity to dive into the world of 5G technology and cybersecurity! 🚀

 We Have Lots Of Exciting Stuff Coming Up Very Soon !
 Stay Tuned on
 -  <a href="https://www.linkedin.com/company/owasp-yenepoya/" target="_blank" > <img width = "20" height = "20" src ="https://owasp.org/www-chapter-thapar-institute-of-engineering-and-technology/assets/images/linkedin-brands.svg"/>  <span style = "font-family:sans-serif"> Linkedin </span></a> <br/>